 The Copper State

 The Copper State was a popular nickname for Arizona because of its rich mining history.
 Copper is still very important in Arizona.
 According to the Arizona Mining Association, Arizona produces more than 65% of U.S. copper (2011).
 The Arizona State gemstone is turquoise.

 The Valentine State

-Arizona a state on February 14, 1912.
+Arizona was declared a state on February 14, 1912.
 So, on Valentine's Day, we also celebrate Statehood Day.

 What Are the 5 Cs?

-There are certain phrases that we, who live in the Phoenix area, hear all the time.
-If you say these to us, hopefully, you'll just get a smile and a nod of the head.
+There are certain phrases that people who live in the Phoenix area hear all the time.
+If you say these to a resident, hopefully, you'll just get a smile and a nod of the head.